THE DAFFODILS ARE OUT, AND THE MOSAICS ARE BACK.

-"Nature surrounds you here.
-I was retouching some of the tiles after the panels were fixed to the wall and birds were flying all around me.
+Rachael commented, "Nature surrounds you here.
+I was retouching some of the tiles after the panels were fixed to the wall, and birds were flying all around me.
+I lost myself in creating the mosaics, it was a mindful experience for me.
+I had lost my mum and designing and making the mosaics gave me focus.

 Spanning three panels, each measuring 120cm by 60cm, the colourful mosaics depict the Strelitzia or bird of paradise plant, a native of South Africa first introduced into Britain by plant hunter Francis Masson in 1773 and named by the famous Lincolnshire explorer and botanist Sir Joseph Banks.

-Banks advised King George III on the Royal
+Banks advised King George III on the Royal Bo

 Spanning three panels, each measuring 120cm by 60cm, the colourful mosaics depict the Strelitzia or bird of paradise plant, a native of South Africa first introduced into Britain by plant hunter Francis Masson in 1773 and named by the famous Lincolnshire explorer and botanist Sir Joseph Banks.